sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

 * _How might we help candidates understand how they would contribute to SDSN Youth?_

-Immediately, I could see opportunity for an experience uplift in a number of areas.
+Immediately, I could see an opportunity for an experience uplift in a number of areas.

 **Stream 1** Marketing: Content uplift